ctu-mrs/ctu-mrs.github.io/docs/tutorials/custom_configs.md

 ## Motivation

-If you want to change any parameters of the MAV control pipeline such as the speed constraints of a tracker, turn off collision avoidance etc., you shouldn't modify the default values in `mrs_controllers`, `mrs_trackers` etc.
+If you want to change any parameters of the MAV control pipeline such as the speed constraints of a tracker, turn off collision avoidance etc., you shouldn't modify the default values in `mrs_uav_controllers`, `mrs_uav_trackers` etc.
 Modifying the values directly in the core packages is a bad idea, because it makes your setup hard to maintain and deploy without conflicts with other people's setups.
 The correct way to go about this is to use **custom configuration files** by leveraging the `config_*` argument of the `core.launch` launchfile.
 This argument facilitates loading of a `.yaml` file for the various packages in the MAV control pipeline, which overrides the default settings from the respective package configuration files.